pusoski/sda-msa-app/homework_two/tech_prototype/README.md

 Changes to the functioning of the filters/pipeline, which were initially created as part of [Homework One](../../homework_one), have been made to increase their performance.
-The testing showed increase in speed of 32%.
+**The testing showed increase in speed of `32%`**.
 As part of the prototype, only the first filter has been implemented.
 The updated codes of the three filters are available [here](./code/backend/app/filters).